mharen/mharen.github.io/blog/2005/2005-06-more-updates-lost-graduation.md

 Now I just need to figure out why GoogleMaps says the drive will take 10.5 hours and MapQuest says it will take only 8.5 hours...

-And that new address one more time...<br />   2916 Waterford Forest Circle<br />   Cary, NC 27513
+And that new address one more time...

+   2916 Waterford Forest Circle

+   Cary, NC 27513